FOUNDING MEMBER & PAST PRESIDENT, PAMS FOUNDATION

 On 16th August 2017, conservationist Wayne Lotter was shot dead in the Masaki district of Dar es Salaam, Tanzania.

-As a founding member of PAMS Foundation – the African NGO that fights poaching and wildlife crime – his murder in the line of duty was a devastating blow for the world of conservation.
-But for the many inspired by Wayne’s tireless work, it also strengthened determination to protect the world’s wild animals from those who seek to harm them.
+As a founding member of PAMS (Practical Area Management System) Foundation – one of Africa’s leading NGOs that fights poaching and wildlife crime – his murder in the line of duty was a devastating blow for the world of conservation.
+But for the many inspired by Wayne’s tireless work, it also strengthened their collective determination to protect the world’s wild animals from those who seek to harm them.

 Wayne devoted his life to Africa’s wildlife.
 He started out as a ranger in his native South Africa and went on to work for Ezemvelo KwaZulu-Natal Wildlife as Invasive Alien Species Programme Co-ordinator, and as International Team Leader for the Selous-Niassa Wildlife Protection Corridor Project in southern Tanzania.

 Wayne died fighting for a cause he was passionate about, and he has left a legacy that will hopefully continue to protect Tanzania’s elephants for generations to come.
-His death is recorded on the Thin Green Line Foundation’s Roll of Honour, along with 108 other rangers who lost their lives in the line of duty in the past year.
+His assassination is recorded on the Thin Green Line Foundation’s Roll of Honour, along with a further 108 rangers who lost their lives in the line of duty the year of his death.

 Born Free is proud to recognise Wayne posthumously as a Wildlife Hero.
 And his nomination is dedicated to all the brave men and women who put their lives on the line every day to preserve and protect wild animals in their natural habitat.
 We thank and salute them all.